About the City of Alexandria

 The City offers a full real estate tax exemption to any veteran who has been rated by the U.S. Department of Veterans Affairs or its successor agency pursuant to federal law to have a 100 percent service-connected, permanent, and total disability and who occupies the real property as his/her primary place of residence.
 The surviving spouse of a veteran eligible for the exemption may also qualify.

 On occasion, taxpayers may not be able to pay when taxes are due.
 The payment plan, which spreads the total tax liability over time, is designed only to stop legal action for collection of delinquent taxes.
 It is a formal, signed agreement between the City and the taxpayer.
 The typical payment plan requires that the taxpayer make an initial payment of 20 percent of the taxes due; the remaining balance will then be paid in installments over a time period designated by the City.
 Interest will continue to accrue during the payment period.
-Payment plans are administered by Tax Services & Enforcement.
+Payment plans are administered by Discovery & Collections.

 Important Current Fees and Tax Rates